Cold starts

 |---|---|---|

-| Real-time chat | Yes | Use dedicated GPU or set min_replicas: 1 to keep one warm worker. |
+| Real-time chat | Yes | Use dedicated GPU, or configure active workers on the RunPod endpoint to keep one worker always warm. |

 | Batch image generation | No | Serverless is fine.
 The cold start amortises across the batch. |